Exhibitions

 Film Series

-Science on Screen at the Museum of the Moving Image, begun by Sonia Epstein in 2017, pairs special screenings with conversations, introductions, and new writing including scientists and filmmakers to offer new perspectives on both film and scientific subject matter.
+Science on Screen at Museum of the Moving Image, begun by Sonia Epstein in 2017, pairs special screenings with conversations, introductions, and new writing including scientists and filmmakers to offer new perspectives on both film and scientific subject matter.
 Films span from the silent era through those made for the Internet; subjects range from seahorses to robotic clones.
 The series has featured the work of such filmmakers as Isabella Rossellini, Lynn Hershman Leeson, Agnieszka Holland, and Alex Rivera, who have discussed topics including marine organisms, reproductive biology, epidemiology, and human-robot interactions with scientists including Mandë Holford, Fabien Cousteau, and Maria Gloria Dominguez-Bello.

-Epstein also participates in the selection of projects for the Museum’s annual First Look Festival, presenting adventurous new international cinema, including films that fall under the banner of Science on Screen.
+Sonia Epstein also participates in the selection of projects for the Museum’s annual First Look Festival, presenting adventurous new international cinema, including films that fall under the banner of Science on Screen.

 The Congress preceded by World of Tomorrow.
 2023.